Scripture: Colossians 3:23–“Whatever you do, work at it with all your heart, as working for the Lord, not for men.”

-Merriam-Webster Dictionary definition of obedience:
+Merriam-Webster Dictionary definition for wholehearted:

 - Completely and sincerely devoted, determined, or enthusiastic

 - Marked by complete earnest commitment: free from all reserve and hesitation

 Phrases and/or quotes for wholehearted (Goodreads.com):

 - Do everything with your whole heart, or not at all.

 - Loving a single person wholeheartedly is like putting all the eggs in one basket.

 - The most important job in life is to find out the purpose of your life, and go for it wholeheartedly.